bbhunter/handbook/content/shells/restricted-shells.md

 If you're able
 to copy a file into `PATH`,
 then you'll be able
-to bypass the forward-slash restriction.
+to bypass the form.-slash restriction.
 {{</hint>}}

 Other ways to copy files,